Large normalizers of ${\mathbb Z}^{d}$-odometers systems and realization on substitutive subshifts: Minimal subshifts with infinite linear representation group

 Under the hypothesis that the sequence of supports $(F_{n})_{n>0}$ is a F\o lner sequence, we get the substitutive subshift $(X_{\sigma_{L}},S,\Z^{d})$.
 It is important to notice that all the patterns $\sigma_L(a)$ coincide except at the origin, where the letter is uniquely determined.

 For computational purposes, we introduce the map

-where ${\bm n}= L^{p+1}({\bm z}) + L^p({\bm f})$ with ${\bm z} \in \Z^d$, ${\bm f} \in F_1\setminus\{\bm 0\} $ and $p$ is the smallest integer such that $\bm n \not\in L^{p+1}(\Z^d)$.
+where ${\bm n}= L^{p+1}({\bm z}) + L^p({\bm f})$ with ${\bm z} \in \Z^d$, ${\bm f} \in \A$ and $p$ is the smallest integer such that $\bm n \not\in L^{p+1}(\Z^d)$.
 The value $p$ serves as a multidimensional $L$-adic valuation of $\bm n$.
 A motivation to introduce this map is due to the next formula that enables to compute the value of a $\sigma_L$-fixed point $\bar{x}$ at some position only by the knowledge of this position.
 More precisely, it is straightforward to check that

-This property is a typical one of automatic sequences.
+This property is typical for of automatic sequences.
 As a consequence, $\sigma_{L}$ has exactly $|\A|= |\det L| - 1$ fixed points in $X_{\sigma_{L}}$, and they all coincide except at the origin.
 Moreover, we have the following standard recognizability property.

 \begin{lemma} Let $\overline{x}$ be a fixed point of $\sigma_{L}$, then for any integer $n>0$ and any ${\bm a},{\bm b}\in \Z^{d}\setminus\{0\}$,

 In particular, if the sequence of supports of the iterations $\sigma_{L}^{n}$ is F\o lner, then the substitution $\sigma_{L}$ is recognizable on any fixed point $\overline{x}$ of ${\sigma_L}$, so $\sigma_{L}$ is aperiodic. \end{lemma}